Exact and Approximate Algorithms for Computing Betweenness Centrality in Directed Graphs: Experimental results

 \section{Experimental results}

 We perform extensive experiments on several real-world networks to assess the quantitative and qualitative behavior of our proposed exact and approximate algorithms.
 The experiments are done on an Intel processor clocked at 2.6 GHz with 16 GB main memory, running Ubuntu Linux 16.04 LTS.
-The program is compiled by the GNU C++ compiler 5.4.0 using optimization level 3.
+All the programs are compiled by the GNU C++ compiler 5.4.0 using optimization level 3.